andreaUNAM/cringecentral/knightskings/knightskings.md

 And what the _fuck_ do you answer to that.
 If you're Hob Gadling, you down the rest of your beer and mutter, "Aren't we all, brother."
 That got him a laugh.
 And it was wonderful.

 "**Such insolence, thinking that just by being immortal you can call yourself one of us,**" Dream said, and his tone was playful.
-It was clear that he was joking, and yet... "**_one such as I_**"...
+It was clear that he was joking, and yet... **_one such as I_**...
 The wording wasn't even that similar.
 Hob would've brushed it off as his nerves getting the better of him, if it wasn't for the way Dream immediately pressed his lips into a tight line and looked away.
 So.
 He'd heard it, too.

 Wendy, bless her heart, chose that moment to set down Dream's drink.
 It should've been a tiny break in the tension, gone before Hob could take advantage of it to change the topic.
 That's what it should've been.
 By now, it was settled that today was not the day for "should've"s or "known"s or "familiar"s.